isomerpages/nlb-learning/_wellness/Adults & Seniors/Content.md

 <h4>eBooks & audiobooks</h4>
 <h5>1.
 Manage Your Menopause Naturally </h5>
-Maryon Stewart, (2020), <i>Manage Your Menopause Naturally: The Six-Week Guide to Calming Hot Flashes & Night Sweats, Getting Your Sex Drive Back, Sharpening Memory & Reclaiming Well-Being</i><br>
+Maryon Stewart, (2020), Manage Your Menopause Naturally: The Six-Week Guide to Calming Hot Flashes & Night Sweats, Getting Your Sex Drive Back, Sharpening Memory & Reclaiming Well-Being<br>
 San Francisco: New World Library.
 <p><a href="https://share.libbyapp.com/title/5779197" target="_blank"><img src="/images/wellness/adults-and-seniors/manage-your-menopause-ebook.png" style="width:300px; text-align:left;" alt="7-Signs-Thumbnail"></a></p>
 <p> Menopause is too often treated as a problem to be solved or an illness to be cured, not the natural process it is.
 World-renowned healthcare expert Maryon Stewart outlines her wonderfully comprehensive and practical Six-Week Natural Menopause Solution with steps that women can take to feel better right away.</p>